deshmukh1332/react-with-firebase/README.md

 the project has been linked to firestor of firebase for data storage of real time when we create a database

+the data is stored in firebase realtime-database when we submit in the title and content in create post

 Issues:
 the real time database is not connected to directory and showing uncaught error: db.collection is not a function in firebase.js